 Concrete: A mixture of cement, sand, aggregate, and water.
 Concrete is an affordable material for hardscaping.
 It possesses excellent versatility without sacrificing durability.
 With the ability to take any shape and withstand substantial loads, concrete is the most common hardscaping material.

-Pavers: Different types of bricks ranging from color, size, and ingredients.
+Pavers: Different types of bricks ranging in color, size, and ingredients.
 Most interlock and do not need mortar for installation.
 Pavers provide an aesthetic advantage when designing a landscape.
-Comprised from an artificial process, they come in endless shapes and colors.
+Comprised of an artificial process, they come in endless shapes and colors.
 Pavers are best for patios, driveways, garden beds, paths, pool decks, and more.

 Bricks: Bricks are classic red blocks that never go out of style.
 Bricks are more expensive than concrete and pavers but value comparable to stone.
 Bricks build vertical structures like buildings and houses.
 Brick hardscapes, such as patios, complement a property's existing design transitioning from brick siding to yard.